User profiles import

 }

-#3 - Delete an inner object property - PARTIAL_UPDATE
+#3 - Delete a property inside an array of objects - PARTIAL_UPDATE

 // Existing profile